BorgwardtLab/significant-subgraph-mining/cc/README.md

 ```
 make
 ```
-Please install the "Boost" library to compile it.
+The "Boost" library is needed to compile it.
 Then, to run the algorithm, type

 ```